-Menopause & You: How to Thrive with Energy Confidence and Vitality at 50+
+Menopause After 50 Lifestyle: How to Thrive with Energy, Confidence, and Vitality

-• Symptoms include irregular cycles irritability hot flashes insomnia, mild weight gain and anxiety
+• Symptoms include irregular cycles, irritability, hot flashes, insomnia, and anxiety

 • Defined as 12 consecutive months without periods